xsuite/xsuite/docs/gettingstarted.rst

 Space charge element
 ~~~~~~~~~~~~~~~~~~~~

-For example we can create a :class:`spacecharge beam element <xfields.SpaceCharge3D>` (from Xfields) as follows:
+For example we can create a :class:`spacecharge<xfields.SpaceCharge3D>`  beam element (from Xfields) as follows:

 .. code-block:: python